 Skip to content

 This week I wrote and programmed a story using Scratch, where I created a simple animation of a robot moving through different scenes and interacting with another character and object.
-I had to code each part to happen in the right order so the story made sense, even if it wasn’t super exciting.
+I had to code each part to happen in the right order so the story would make sense, even if it wasn’t super exciting.
 It was more about figuring out how to make everything work together using Scratch’s tools, like motion, events, and blocks.
 It ended up being a good exercise in basic storytelling and sequencing as well as learning the Agile process of software development where I had to constantly go back and make edits or changes.

 When you design a learning activity how do you take into account diversity?
 Could you describe one learning situation in which you did not take into account diversity in planning?
 How did you solved the situation?